AstraZeneca/KAZU/docs/default_pipeline.rst

     e. cell_type
     f. gene ontology (split into go_bp,go_cc and go_mf)
     g. anatomy

+2) tag the following entity classes with the TinyBERN2 model (see the EMNLP Kazu paper for more details - Link TBA ).
+This uses
+   :py:class:`kazu.steps.ner.hf_token_classification.TransformersModelForTokenClassificationNerStep`

+    a. gene
+    b. disease
+    c. drug
+    d. cell_line
+    e. cell_type

 3) Find candidates for linking the entities to knowledgebases according to the below yaml schema.
 This uses :py:class:`kazu.steps.linking.dictionary.DictionaryEntityLinkingStep`